nubbsterr/ELK-SIEM-Setup/README.md

 1. `sudo chown -R elasticsearch:elasticsearch elasticsearch/`, which will 1) Recursively set the ownership of the `elasticsearch` directory to Elasticsearch and 2) Change its group to the `elasticsearch` group, which will further allow us to limit the scope of Elasticsearch's permissions.
 2. `sudo chown -R elasticsearch:elasticsearch /etc/elasticsearch/certs/ca`.
 Same stuff as above but now for Elasticsearch's CA copies, so it can access that directory as well.

 <strong>Now I cannot make myself any clear that you must NOT do this `chown` privilege restriction to Kibana FOR ANY REASON.
-Kibaan needs access to its CA files to serve the SIEM frontend.</strong>
+Kibana needs access to its CA files to serve the SIEM frontend in your web browser.</strong>

 Now, to ensure our posture is correct and our certificates are valid, we will use the `openssl` command to print certificate information to the console with the following command: `sudo openssl x509 -in /etc/elasticsearch/certs/elasticsearch.crt -text -noout`, which will:
 1. Print information for X509 certificates.